-The preparation work required for a success disposal is outlined, together with an analysis of the available methods of disposal (particularly the tender mechanism).
-Topics relating to the grant property options and the monitoring of disposals are further discussed.
+The preparation work required for a successful disposal is outlined, together with an analysis of the available methods of disposal (particularly the tender mechanism).
+Topics relating to the grant of property options and the monitoring of disposals are further discussed.